 General Data Protection Regulation is designed to protect the rights of around 750 million people across the EU.
 It’s focused on their rights to their personal information bringing the UK in line with regulations that already exist in countries like Germany, Canada, and Australia.

-To put it simply, from May 2018 candidates must now give explicit consent for their personal data to be collected and used.
-And they must know exactly how their information will be used.
-Candidates can object to the processing of their data for profiling purposes and they can request their personal data be deleted when it is no longer required.
-They can also withdraw consent at any point and there will be penalties if you’re not working with GDPR best practices.
-You could end up with a bill of €20 million or 4% of global turnover - whichever is higher.
+From May 2018, candidates will have to give explicit consent - or recruiters will have to demonstrate a legitimate interest - for personal data to be collected and used.
+Candidates can object to the processing of their data for profiling purposes and they can request their personal data be deleted when it's no longer required at any point.
+If your business is found not to be adhering to the ICO guidelines or working with GDPR best practices, there will be penalties: You could end up with a bill of €20 million or 4% of global turnover - whichever is higher.

 There’s a lot here to think about, so here’s how to prepare your recruitment agency for GDPR in six steps…